caiyuanhao1998/MST/README.md

 # DAUHST
 @inproceedings{dauhst,
-  title={Degradation-Aware Unfolding Half-Shuffle Transformer for Spectral Compressive Imaging}, author={Cai, Yuanhao and Lin, Jing and Wang, Haoqian and Yuan, Xin and Ding, Henghui and Zhang, Yulun and Timofte, Radu and Van Gool, Luc}, booktitle={NeurIPS}, year={2022}
+  title={Degradation-Aware Unfolding Half-Shuffle Transformer for Spectral Compressive Imaging}, author={Yuanhao Cai and Jing Lin and Haoqian Wang and Xin Yuan and Henghui Ding and Yulun Zhang and Radu Timofte and Luc Van Gool}, booktitle={NeurIPS}, year={2022}
 }